-Category Description Eligible Eligible applicants include nonprofit or for-profit entities, Housing Authorities, and Tribal Applicants Housing Authorities.
+Category Description Eligible Applicants Eligible applicants include nonprofit or for-profit entities, Housing Authorities, and Tribal Housing Authorities.
 The applicant must be an owner or developer of the project applying for assistance.
-Ability to Readiness to proceed, developers will be required to meet deadlines established at Obligate time of application in order to adhere to HUD commitment requirements.
-Award Capacity of the development team, as well as a review of the depth of experience by each member of the development team, and past success in developing and managing affordable multifamily housing projects.
-Applicants must demonstrate the ability and financial capacity to undertake, Applicants must demonstrate the ability and financial capacity to undertake, manage, complete, and meet all compliance requirements of the eligible activity.
-Eligible NHTF may be used for the production, preservation, and rehabilitation of affordable rent Activities housing.
-Eligible activities include, but may not be limited to, acquisition, new construction, reconstruction, or rehabilitation of non-luxury housing with suitable amenities.
+Ability to Readiness to proceed: developers will be required to meet all deadlines Obligate established at time of application in order to adhere to HUD statutory Award commitment requirements.
+Capacity of the development team, as well as a review of the depth of experience by each member of the development team, and past success in developing and managing affordable multifamily housing projects.
+Applicants must demonstrate the ability and financial capacity to undertake, manage, complete, and meet all compliance requirements of the eligible activity.
+Eligible Activities NHTF may be used for the production, preservation, and rehabilitation of affordable rental housing.
+Eligible activities include, but are not limited to: acquisition, new construction, reconstruction, or rehabilitation of non-luxury housing with suitable amenities.
 More specifically, this includes real property acquisitions, site improvements, conversion, demolition, financing costs, and relocation expenses of any displaced persons.
-NHTF may only be used for public housing in limited circumstances.
-A description of the eligible activity must be provided at time of application. description of the eligible activity must be provided at time of application.
-Funds are not available for operating subsidies or to refinance existing debt secured to rental housing.
-WHEDA does not intend to use any NHTF for homebuyer activities.
+NHTF may be used for public housing in limited circumstances.
+A description of the eligible activity must be provided at time of application.
+Funds are not available to refinance existing debt secured to rental housing.
+DEHCR does not intend to use any NHTF funds for homebuyer activities.
 Therefore, there are no resale, recapture, or affordability provisions related to homebuyer activities.

-Ability to Applicants will be required to: undertake 7 Applicante will be required to: eligible Make acceptable assurances that applicant will comply with the requirements of the activities in HTF program during the entire period that begins upon selection of the recipient to a timely receive HTF funds, and ending upon the conclusion of all HTF-funded activities; manner Demonstrate the ability and financial capacity to undertake, comply, and manage the eligible activity Demonstrate its familiarity with the requirements of other Federal, State, or local housing programs that may be used in conjunction with HTF funds to ensure compliance with all applicable requirements and regulations of such programs; and Have demonstrated experience and capacity to conduct an eligible HTF activity as evidenced by its ability to: Own, construct, or rehabilitate, and manage and operate an affordable multifamily rental housing development; or Design, construct, or rehabilitate, and market affordable housing for homeownership.
-Must meet Applicants must meet at least one of the State's Consolidated Plan housing priorities.
-Wisconsin
+Applicants will be required to: Make acceptable assurances that the applicant will comply with all state and federal requirements of the HTF program during the entire period that begins upon selection of the recipient to receive HTF funds, and ending upon the conclusion of all HTF-funded activities; Demonstrate the ability and financial capacity to undertake, comply, and manage the eligible activity; Demonstrate its familiarity with the requirements of other federal, state, or local housing programs that may be used in conjunction with HTF funds to ensure compliance with all applicable requirements and regulations of such programs; and Have demonstrated experience and capacity to conduct an eligible HTF activity as evidenced by its ability to: Own, construct, or rehabilitate, and manage and operate an affordable multifamily rental housing development; or Design, construct, or rehabilitate, and market affordable housing for homeownership.
+Applicants must meet at least one of the State's Consolidated Plan housing priorities.

-Housing priority needs Financial Applicants will be required to evidence that an award of National Housing Trust Funds is Necessity of necessary for financial feasibility.
-Subsidy
+Financial Applicants will be required to provide evidence that an award of National Housing

+Necessity of Trust Funds is

+Subsidy necessary for financial feasibility.

-Priority Funding (Scoring) Criteria:
+Priority Funding Criteria:

-WHEDA will award points to projects that advance Wisconsin policy priorities.
-Applications will be scored based on the below characteristics; awards will be made to the highest scoring projects until all National Housing Trust Fund money has been allocated.
+DEHCR will prioritize projects that advance strategic priorities determined by DEHCR.
+Applications will be evaluated based on the below characteristics; funding will be committed until all National Housing Trust Fund money has been allocated.